 Melt butter and let cool to room temperature.

-Sift flour into egg mixture ⅓ at a time, gently folding after each addition.
+Add the flour mixture into egg 1/3 at a time, gently folding after each addition.

-Use the tip of the knife to loosen madeleines from pan; invert onto rack.
+Use the tip of the knife to loosen madeleines from pan and invert onto rack.